Moonie01/Skills_Adv-Programming/README.md

 **1.3 Running in RStudio**

+First, ensure you have a working internet connection.
-Open the app.R file in RStudio and click on the "Run App" button or use the following code in the R console:
+Second, open the app.R file in RStudio and click on the "Run App" button or use the following code in the R console:

   shiny::runApp("app.R")

 --------------------------------------------------------------------------------